 Messerlie was trained by his superiors to exchange shiftchange information.
 Messerlie and Daniel usually used their cell phones to do so.
 Eighty percent of Messerlie's on-duty cell phone use occurred while he was driving.
 Messerlie felt that exchanging shift-change information in person would be impractical.
-In-person exchanges would require a deputy who is coming on duty to travel to the Department's office, which could be far from the location that denuty which could be far from the location that deputy was assigned to patrol.
+In-person exchanges would require a deputy who is coming on duty to travel to the Department's office, which could be far from the location that deputy was assigned to patrol.